Stuart J. Edelstein

-Stuart J. Edelstein (born 1941) is a biophysicist, emeritus professor from the University of Geneva, professeur extraordinaire at the École Normale Supérieure and visiting scientist at the Babraham Institute.
+Stuart J. Edelstein (born 1941) is a biophysicist, emeritus professor from the University of Geneva, professor at the École Normale Supérieure and visiting scientist at the Babraham Institute.

 His research focuses on the properties of allosteric proteins, which conformations and activities are affected by the binding of ligands.
 Using mathematical models and 3D structures, he studied the function of hemoglobin, solving the structure of mutant form leading to sickle-cell disease.
 He then turned his attention on the allosteric regulation of neurotransmitter receptors, in particular the nicotinic acetylcholine receptors in collaboration with Jean-Pierre Changeux.

 Life

 Stuart Edelstein received a PhD (1967) in Biochemistry from the University of California, Berkeley.
 After a post-doctoral training at the Pasteur Institute in the laboratory of Jacques Monod, he joined the faculty of Cornell University, where he became professor in 1977.
 He served as chairman of the Section of Biochemistry, Molecular and Cell Biology from 1978 to 1980.